Use of Hot Metal for Steelmaking in Electrical Arc Furnace

-Steel making by the electric arc furnace (EAF) has very good flexibility with respect to the selection of charge materials.
-The traditional charge material for the EAF process has been 100 percent cold scrap but as the issues regarding scrap such as its availability and quality, market price fluctuations and restrictions imposed by scrap in making some steel grades due to residual elements and nitrogen level etc. have increased, EAF operators intensified the search for alternative iron materials.
-Direct reduced iron (DRI), hot briquetted iron (HBI), pig iron, or hot metal.
+Steelmaking by the electric arc furnace (EAF) has very good flexibility with respect to the selection of charge materials.
+The traditional charge material for the EAF process has been 100 % cold scrap but as the issues regarding scrap such as its availability and quality, market price fluctuations, and restrictions imposed by scrap in making some steel grades due to residual elements and nitrogen level etc. alternative charge materials have been used in varying percentage successfully by EAF operators.
+The alternative charge materials are direct reduced iron (DRI), hot briquetted iron (HBI), pig iron, or hot metal.

 Influence of HM on key parameters of EAF process

-- Nitrogen level in steel – Nitrogen is generally considered as undesirable impurity which causes embrittlement in steels and affects strain aging.
+Nitrogen level in steel – Nitrogen is generally considered as undesirable impurity which causes embrittlement in steels and affects strain aging.
 Nitrogen in the liquid steel is present in the form of solution.
 During the solidification of steel in continuous casting, nitrogen is the main reason for the formation of blow holes.
-Hot metal because of its lower nitrogen levels, provides a dilution effect and also results into generation of carbon mono oxide (CO) gas within the steel bath through C boil which further leads to lowering of the nitrogen content in the steel.
+Hot metal because of its lower nitrogen levels provides a dilution effect and also results into generation of carbon mono oxide (CO) gas within the steel bath through C boil which further leads to lowering of the nitrogen content in the steel.

-- Removal of hydrogen – CO gas evolved during the decarburization process helps in the removal of hydrogen.
+Removal of hydrogen – CO gas evolved during the decarburization process helps in the removal of hydrogen.
 It has been demonstrated that decarburization at a rate of 1 % per hour can lower hydrogen levels in the steel from 8 ppm to 2 ppm in 10 minutes.

-- Role of carbon – During steel making in EAF, carbon is needed in order to react with the oxygen and iron oxide to help in slag foaming.
+Role of carbon – During steel making in EAF, carbon is needed in order to react with the oxygen and iron oxide to help in slag foaming.
 Some carbon is also needed for meeting of the product requirement.
 Carbon is also charged in the EAF to react with in the bath with injected oxygen to produce CO gas as well as to give sufficient chemical energy input for saving consumption of electrical energy.
 The generation of CO gas within the bath helps in achieving low concentration of dissolved gases in steel.
-The CO gas bubbles also helps in slag foaming (create an emulsion) which helps to contain the electric arc and improve energy transfer to the steel bath instead of to the furnace shell and transfer to the bath by radiation (energy transfer efficiencies under various slag conditions are given in Tab 1.
+The CO gas bubbles also helps in slag foaming (create an emulsion) which helps to contain the electric arc and improve energy transfer to the steel bath instead of to the furnace shell and transfer to the bath by radiation energy.
+The transfer efficiencies under various slag conditions are given in Tab 1.

 |Tab1 Type of arc and transfer efficiency of electrical energy|

-|Partly surrounded by foaming slag|
+|2||Partly surrounded by foaming slag||65|

-|Totally surrounded by foaming slag|
+|3||Totally surrounded by foaming slag||93|